 The culture and work environment suffers consequently.

 The Takeaway: Hire talented people in the first place.
 You don’t need to control people.
-Manage them wisely by defining clear objectives and let your employees find their own methods to achieve them.
+Manage them wisely by defining clear objectives and letting your employees find their methods to achieve them.

 Lesson #8: Great managers give freedom to employees.
 But still, there are some basic guidelines that everyone must follow.

 So it’s essential to provide the freedom to employees to choose their path.